ApolloZhu/AR-Lipstick/README.md

 ## ARKit

+Requires iPhone X/XR/XS/XS Max, iPad Pro (11-inch), iPad Pro (12.9-inch, 3rd generation), or other iOS devices with front-facing TrueDepth camera running iOS 11.0 or later.

 Mainly based on Apple’s sample code [Tracking and Visualizing Faces](https://developer.apple.com/documentation/arkit/tracking_and_visualizing_faces).
-Support for multiple faces is not yet verified, but it should work.
+Support for multiple faces is not yet verified, but it should work (I hope).

 I modified the original wireframe to only mask where the lips are, but it’s not very precise.
 Here’s the original file for you to make your own, probably more precise mask: